-We'll be reporting 2019 Q4 EV Sales beginning Thursday, January 2 and/or Friday, January 3, and continuing throughout the following week.
+We'll be reporting 2019 Q4 EV Sales beginning Friday, January 3, and continuing throughout the following week.
 However, it's important to note that there will still be some missing data since many automakers refuse to report EV sales.
 Nonetheless, stay tuned in the coming days as we'll be beginning to add automaker reported numbers to the chart for the last few months.

-Important considerations going forward: At this point, it appears we won't have a reliable method for reporting monthly sales figures for many models.
+Important considerations going forward: It appears we won't have a reliable method for reporting sales figures for many models.
 While many are not models that make a huge impact on our monthly sales chart, but may in the future (i.e. Hyundai, Kia, Porsche, Subaru, Volvo), some do, like GM and Ford.
 We're also learning that other sites are now estimating numbers from these automakers without exposing that and/or not sharing them at all.

-With that said, we are moving to quarterly reporting as a whole.
-However, we'll still publish several articles each month showcasing data gleaned from automakers that do choose to report.
+With that said, we won't be updating this chart after 2019, but we'll still publish articles each month showcasing data gleaned from automakers that do choose to report.
 So, we'll have a number of articles about deliveries of each "chart-topping" EV.

-While we really hate to move forward this way and have incompleted charts going forward, we have no choice at this point.
-Sadly, our chart has become almost purely based on estimated date (which was once supported by gleaned data, but would now be just based on pure guesses).
+While we really hate to move forward this way, we have no choice at this point.
+Sadly, our chart has become almost purely based on estimated date (which was once supported by actual data).

 As always, thank you for the continued support!